Janez32/car-rental-project/backlog.md

   - available car list
   - contact info/ page for common questions
   - advertisements
-    - a banner section to sell adv spots for google
+    - a banner section to sell adv spots for Google
 - payment
   - payment options available for clients
   - pay on collect would remove the need users to have separate page though

 - And one of those pop-up windows when users starts scrolling back up

+Done:
+FE module
+BE module